marisakaupert/pythonCalculator/README.md

-Python claculator using Python 2.7 and PyQt5
+Python calculator using Python 2.7 and PyQt5.
+Styled with QStyleSheets.